Moonworks64/MoonworksAnzacBiscuits/README.md

-# Moonwork's More Minigames
+# Moonwork's Anzac Biscuits

-*Current version: You beta.*
+*Current version: 0.1.*

 This is a mod for [Cookie Clicker](https://orteil.dashnet.org/cookieclicker/) which adds extra minigames to the buildings.